 - What makes it special: Tucked away in the 4th district, Café Goldegg has beautiful Art Nouveau interiors and a quiet, cozy atmosphere.
 It’s a great place to spend a leisurely afternoon with coffee and pastries, and like all of the above, it’s far less touristy than more central cafés.
 Very close to the Belvedere, so a great retreat for anyone feeling a bit queasy after seeing ‘the kiss’.

 If you’re looking for a quintessential winter activity in Vienna, and you don’t particularly value your ligaments or bones, then ice skating should be at the top of your list.
-Whether you’re an ice skating pro or a teeth-gritting beginner hoping not to faceplant, the city offers two standout ice-skating venues:
+Whether you’re an ice skating pro or a teeth-gritting beginner, Vienna offers two standout ice-skating venues:

 Vienna Ice Dream (Wiener Eistraum)